dufaultt/CSharp-Calculator/README.md

 # CSharp-Calculator
-Simple calculator made in the C# Language
+Simple calculator made in the C# Language </br>
+Check update log for version information